theCampel/leocamacho-private-notes/content/World's Readiness for SAE Level 4.md

 - Fortunately for the Japanese Government, they sit atop technological and road infrastructure that can support their ambitious goals.
 - Ranked as having some of the best roads in the world, Japan has spent decades developing the infrastucture that will be useful today.
 - The infrastracture for the technology to be tested is already in development.
 Zones where SAE4 Testing is legal and allowed are being developed, with an expected 40 by 2025, 2 years away.
 - There’s also a huge amount of automotive expertise.
-Japan’s home to Toyota, Honda and Nissan, with Honda actively testing its mapping and self driving tech.
+Japan’s home to Toyota, Honda and Nissan, with Honda actively testing its mapping and ajself driving tech.

 ### Slide 7: